frink-okn/graph-descriptions/fio-kg/slots/dct_modified.md

 ## Comments

-* No occurrences of this slot in the graph.
+* description: Date on which the resource was changed.